iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.7/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="co.twenty.stop.spread 2 reviews"/>
 </p>

+> I have 2 children under my same phone #.
+I only get results for myself but can't get the others because it only recognized me when logging in under phone #.<br> :date: __2020-12-12 23:18:44__

+> I went and got my children and myself tested.
+The app stated that the results were ready for us all however, I'm trying to get the results for my oldest child, however it's not providing me results when the contact information is the same for all three individuals.
+Can someone please assist me in getting the information for my eldest child.
+Updated: The provider has the correct information and it was entered correctly, yet the results are still not showing for the my entire family.<br> :date: __2020-12-12 18:50:22__

+> Very slow to down load.
+Does not ask if your a spouse.
+Keeps saying not connect.
+The time took 1 hour.<br> :date: __2020-12-12 18:38:01__

+> Endless loop, I keep signing in (4 times so far) and it keeps saying it will be installed.
+Pretty useless.
+And I can't get the results of my covid19 test.<br> :date: __2020-12-07 13:55:23__

+> This app is terreblo you can not dowload the application you guys need to fix this ploblem i need mybtest result<br> :date: __2020-12-06 20:55:51__

 > Can't seem to get back in after the initial upload and sign in.<br> :date: __2020-12-05 01:50:11__